-Buzz sent the poster to the focus group, and an engagement plan was made with Manchester councils neighbourhood officer taking the poster out into the community, VCS orgs promoting the poster through community wellbeing packs and through food parcels, the local integrated neighbourhood shared the poster with GP practices to promote and local housing providers attached the poster to newsletters for their tenants.
+Buzz sent the poster to the focus group, and an engagement plan was made with Manchester council's neighbourhood officer taking the poster out into the community, VCS organisations promoting the poster through community wellbeing packs and through food parcels, the local integrated neighbourhood officer shared the poster with GP practices to promote and local housing providers attached the poster to newsletters for their tenants.

 "They look great – you should be very proud of what you have achieved"